 To bring an equal pay complaint, an employee must demonstrate that different wages are paid to employees of different gender who perform equal jobs under similar working conditions.
 Equal pay is enforced regardless of an employer’s intent; even if the employer did not willfully or maliciously discriminate against men or women, wage disparities between the sexes are still illegal, unless instituted under:

 - Another non-gender-based system.

-Austin equal pay lawyers Dominic Audino and Andrew Traub strongly believe in the principles behind the Equal Pay Act.
+Austin equal pay lawyer Andrew Traub strongly believes in the principles behind the Equal Pay Act.
 If you need legal representation to bring an equal pay complaint in Austin today.